The average hourly pay for an Actor / Actress is $19.95.

 Actor / Actress Job Listings

-Pay by Experience Level for Actor / Actress
+What is the Pay by Experience Level for Actor / Actresses?

 Pay Difference by Location